Tusk to Tail: No roar of the crowds to dull the virus news

 These next few weeks without sports is going to be interesting, just like it was interesting when Jack Nicholson was isolated in the Overlook Hotel with his family in The Shining.
 Through wars and terrorist attacks, we have always had sports to fall back on.
 Even when our team breaks our heart, a fairly common occurrence for Hog fans, we know we’ll get ‘em next time.
 We have lost all of that until the pandemic is contained.

 This story started with similar quotes from a US President and Supreme Court Justice.
 They remind us that without a sports page, there’s just more news.
 In the midst of the Coronapocalypse, plunging financial markets, and an election that doesn’t exactly inspire confidence in the future, that is not necessarily a good thing.
-Fear not, gentle reader.
-TTT remains committed to producing quality content to help us all through this difficult time.

 Editor’s note: Now in its eighth year, Tusk to Tail is the sport of tailgating as organized, performed and perfected by a group of Hog fans who have been tailgating together sober and otherwise for more than a decade.
 The primary focus of Tusk to Tail will be to follow the Hogs through the fans’ perspective with their insightful, irreverent, smart-alecky and sometimes practical style.
 Tusk to Tail sponsors are the Arkansas Lottery Scholarship program and Turn Key Construction Management.
 The diehards may also be followed on their Facebook page.
 Or follow the crew on Twitter and Instagram, all @TuskToTail.